amank2982/SRT/README.md

     . srt-front-master: contains all the frontend files . srt-back-main: contains all the backend files
 To run the code
-    . you need to intsall node modules in str=front-master, then run through terminal . for backend file run through terminal in str-back-main.
+    . you need to intsall node modules in srt-front-master, then run through terminal . for backend file run through terminal in srt-back-main.